seanedwards/cfer/README.md

   default: 'ParameterValue'
 ```

-As with command-line input parameters, a parameter's default value may have the form `@stack.output` to look up output values from other stacks in the same account and region.
+A parameter's value may have the form `@stack.output` to look up output values from other stacks in the same account and region.
+This works anywhere a parameter value is specified, including defaults and inputs.
+(See the SDK section on [Cfer Stacks][] for caveats.)

 Any parameter can be referenced either in Ruby by using the `parameters` hash:

 ```ruby
 parameters[:ParameterName]
 ```

 Parameters can also be used in a CloudFormation reference by using the `Fn::ref` function: